Private Ski MountaineeringOctober 31, 2016

 Your Guide for the Traverse

-American Mountain Guide Patrick Ormond will be leading our ski programs on the Ortler Circuit in 2020.
+American Mountain Guide Patrick Ormond will be leading our ski programs on the Ortler Circuit.
 Pat grew up climbing and skiing from a young age in the Pacific Northwest.
 After school, he moved to Utah to explore the West, and began to guide and teach avalanche courses.
 Now, as a fully certified AMGA/IFMGA Mountain Guide, he get’s to work and play (they usually go hand in hand) around the world.
 Pat lives in Ouray and the San Juan mountains, but you can also find him in the Tetons, Alaska, Canada, and Europe.

 $2750 per person